klauer/epics-sumo-mirror/administration_tools/README.rst

 Docker support
 ++++++++++++++

-docker
+All files for the docker support are in sub-directory "docker".

+docker/dockerfiles
   The directory with the docker files

-docker-build.sh
+docker/docker-build.sh
-  Build docker debian containers needed for mk-xxx.sh scripts run this as docker-build.sh <system-name> with system-name one of: debian-7 debian-8 fedora-21 fedora-22
+  Build docker debian containers needed for mk-xxx.sh scripts run this as docker-build.sh DOCKERFILE.
+All possible DOCKERFILE names are shown with option "-h".

-docker-build-all.sh
+docker/docker-build-all.sh
   Build docker containers for all supported linux systems.

-docker-run.sh
+docker/docker-run.sh
-  Run a docker container run this as docker-run.sh <system-name> with system-name one of: debian-7 debian-8 fedora-21 fedora-22
+  Run a docker container run this as docker-run.sh DOCKERFILE, run this as docker-build.sh DOCKERFILE.
+All possible DOCKERFILE names are shown with option "-h".

-docker-run-all.sh
+docker/docker-run-all.sh
   Build packages for all supported linux systems.

-mk-deb.sh
+docker/mk-deb.sh
   Create debian packages, called from within the debian docker container.

-mk-rpm.sh
+docker/mk-rpm.sh
   Create rpm packages, called from within the fedora docker container.